planetoftheweb/seven/_site/projects/seven/index.md

 ---
 layout: layouts/post-sidebar.njk
 hero: /images/screenshot.gif
-title: "Seven: An Eleventy Template"
+title: 'Seven: An Eleventy Template'
 summary: A Bootstrap Based template for the awesome Eleventy static site generator.
+sidebar: seven
+eleventyNavigation:
+  key: seven
+  parent: projects
 tags:
   - project
   - rayveal
 ---

 # Seven

 This project is a template for building sites using the [Eleventy](https://www.11ty.io/) static site generator.
 You can see a demo of the site at [7ty.tech](https://7ty.tech).
 It features a Vue.js powered simple search based on what's in `_site/posts` and `_site/courses` as well as pagination, animations and more.

 ## Quickstart